LinditaKalaj/Discord-OpenAI-Bot/README.md

 ### OpenAI
 Visit https://beta.openai.com/account/api-keys.
-You'll need to log in to your account but as of writing this the API is free to use.
+You'll need to log in to your account but as of writing this the API is free to use (Up to $18.00 in credits for 3 months with .02 cents per 1k tokens).
 You then can generate a new secret key but just like the discord token, it can only be viewed once.
 Place the key in the OPENAI_API_KEY variable in the .env file.